supertestnet/zaplocker/README.md

 # Fixing the man in the middle

 There is an attack that lightning address servers such as zaplocker can do to steal funds from a sender.
 Show the sender a lightning invoice where the *server* holds the keys instead of the recipient, then settle the sender's payment and never tell the intended recipient about it.
 Zaplocker proposes solving this problem by signing and broadcasting a bunch of nostr messages at various stages of a payment.
-This solution is only partially implemented in zaplocker.
+This solution is implemented in zaplocker.

 When a user logs in for the first time, they create a bunch of payment hashes for the server to use when generating lightning invoices.
 Zaplocker has the user *sign their payment hashes* using their nostr public key and displays the user's signature and nostr public key on the endpoint where invoices are generated.
 Sending wallets can *validate that signature* before sending the payment, that way the sender knows the user has the keys.